By Alexis Adams, MSc, PAg

 Potential Impact of Pulse Viruses in Saskatchewan

-Globally, pulse viruses can have a significant impact on crop production.
-In Australia, with low levels of infection, crop loss of 15% has been seen, with up to 100% loss from more extreme early season infection.
-In the Pacific Northwest, yield loss of 80 to 90% has been observed in the field.
+Globally, pulse viruses can significantly impact crop production.
+In Australia, with low infection levels, crop loss has been 15%, with up to 100% loss from more severe early-season infection.
+In the Pacific Northwest, a yield loss of 80–90% has been observed in the field.
 Pulse viruses have yet to become a serious management concern in Saskatchewan.
 The main reasons for the current low virus incidence are two-fold.
 First, pea aphids are the only vector present in our system, and until recently, they have not been abundant in the field.
-Secondly, viruses are only present in a very small percentage of plants in our region, so there is little disease material around for vectors to spread to other plants.
+Secondly, viruses are present in only a very small percentage of plants in our region, so there is little disease material for vectors to spread to other plants.

 Although viruses are not an immediate risk to Saskatchewan pulse production, they may become a concern in the future.
-Aphid numbers have been on the rise, likely due to increased pulse acreage, climate change, and changing wind patterns resulting in more aphids blowing north from the U.S. With increased aphid numbers, we may see an increase in pulse viruses across Western Canada.
+Aphid numbers have been on the rise, likely due to increased pulse acreage, climate change, and changing wind patterns that are bringing more aphids north from the U.S. With increased aphid numbers, we may see an increase in pulse viruses across Western Canada.
 As well, viruses such as PSbMV are prevalent in border states including North Dakota, Montana, and Washington, thus the virus is close enough to spread up to Western Canada and impact our pulse growers.

 Research and Monitoring

-A research project led by Dr. Sean Prager at the University of Saskatchewan is currently underway to investigate many aspects of PSbMV, CMV, and BYMV epidemiology in our province and develop better diagnostic resources, lab testing methods, and management strategies.
+A research project led by Dr. Sean Prager at the University of Saskatchewan is underway to investigate aspects of PSbMV, CMV, and BYMV epidemiology in our province and to develop improved diagnostic resources, laboratory testing methods, and management strategies.
 Research objectives include:

-There are currently no provincial monitoring programs in place for pulse viruses as viruses have yet to occur at a large enough incidence to make monitoring worthwhile.
+There are currently no provincial monitoring programs in place for pulse viruses, as the viruses have not yet occurred with sufficient incidence to make monitoring worthwhile.

 Key Takeaways

-Pulse viruses are not currently a serious threat for pulse growers.
-They can, however, currently be found in Saskatchewan, and may continue showing up with greater frequency as aphid populations are on the rise in Saskatchewan.
-Growers and agronomists should be familiar with virus symptoms and be on the lookout when performing routine crop checks.
+Pulse viruses are not currently a serious threat to pulse growers.
+They can, however, currently be found in Saskatchewan and may continue to show up more frequently as aphid populations rise.
+Growers and agronomists should be familiar with virus symptoms and on the lookout for them during routine crop checks.
 Growers and agronomists should especially be looking for pulse virus symptoms when vectors are present in the field.
 Several management strategies exist to reduce vector populations and crop infection.
-Current research will further help with diagnosing, testing, and managing pulse viruses and vectors in Saskatchewan.
+Current research will further support the diagnosis, testing, and management of pulse viruses and vectors in Saskatchewan.
 Understanding how to identify and manage pulse viruses now will allow for earlier intervention and reduced crop impact if pulse viruses become a serious management concern in the future.

 References